Skip to main content

 2. Use the checkboxes to select the day(s) to cancel.

 3. Add a cancellation reason (optional but recommended).
 CourtReserve adds this information to the email notification sent to the affected registrants.
+Important: Notifications triggered by a closure do not notify players about refunds.

 4. Click Cancel Event and then Yes in the confirmation popup window.